mayuropensource/PuffinBASIC/README.md

 1. PuffinBASIC's grammar is defined using antlr4.
 1. At runtime, the user source code is parsed using antlr4 lexer+parser.
 1. After parsing, an intermediate representation (IR) of the source code is generated.
 A symbol table keeps track of variables, scalars, arrays, etc. objects.
-1. A runtime, the interpreter processes the IR instructions and executes them.
+1. At runtime, the interpreter processes the IR instructions and executes them.

+Since PuffinBASIC generates IR from source code and the runtime executes the IR, we can say PuffinBASIC is both a compiler and an interpreter.

 ## Planned Improvements